charm-and-friends/tapioca/README.md

 # tapioca

 Add dynamic [bubbbletea](https://github.com/charmbracelet/bubbletea)
-elements to existing Go applications. `tapioca` makes dynamic [bubbbletea](https://github.com/charmbracelet/bubbletea) models stay at the bottom of the terminal, unaffected by log messages, the same way that [tapioca pearls](https://en.wikipedia.org/wiki/Tapioca_pearl) stay at the bottom of
+elements to existing Go applications. `tapioca` makes [bubbbletea](https://github.com/charmbracelet/bubbletea) models stay at the bottom of the terminal, unaffected by log messages, the same way that [tapioca pearls](https://en.wikipedia.org/wiki/Tapioca_pearl) stay at the bottom of